AlexisBDL/StoryManager/README.md

 The goal of this programme is to syncronize databases of stories in local machine.

-The StorieManager need a file ".nomsconfig" in the path of the executable.
-You can configure the programme with this file like default database or user.
+The StorieManager need a file ".dbconfig" in the path of the executable.
+You can configure the programme with this file like default database and user.
+Use the syntax of the example .dbconfig in this repository.